-Make side the load door and rear door hard to access by parking up against a wall or in a garage.
+Make sure the load door and the rear door are hard to access by parking up against a wall or in a garage.

 Consider fitting a tracker.
 Thieves may take the van full to unload it elsewhere.
 You might not be able to reclaim your tools, but you could at least get your van back.